cmbu-tmm-sites/learncodestream/content/Custom Integrations/_index.md

 ## Example Custom Integration - Create a Basic Authentication Header

 The below example code takes a `username` and `password` input and returns a `basicAuthHeader` output for each of the runtimes - it's a very simple use case that helps me when working with a REST API that only accepts a basic authentication headers.

+{{< hint warning >}}The Container image you specify in the [Pipeline Workspace configuration](/Pipelines/#pipeline-configuration) must support the runtime you're using for the Custom Integration code{{< /hint >}}

 {{< tabs "Create a Basic Authentication Header" >}}
 {{< tab Shell >}}